 On a weekend the gardens will be full of Berliners taking full advantage of the sprawling parkland.

 We met an unexpected surprise after climbing the somewhat steep hill at the rear of the park.
-An abandoned WWII bunker, designated as a safe spot for local residents during Allied air raids, now providing spectacular views across the city.
+An abandoned WWII bunker, designated as a safe spot for local residents during Allied air raids.
+It now provides spectacular views across the city.

 Cruise along the Spree River

 A cruise along the Spree River is a relaxing way to see Berlin from the water.
-You can opt for either a luncheon cruise, or simply take a one way cruise from Charlottenberg, enjoying a strawberry cocktail along the way.
+You can opt for either a luncheon cruise, or simply take a one way cruise from Charlottenberg.
+We enjoyed a strawberry cocktail along the way one afternoon.

 Buddy Bears began with an artistic exhibition in Berlin in 2001, with the idea of bringing art into the streets.
-This eventually developed into the circle of United Buddy Bears in 2002, an exhibition which travels the world promoting “peace, international understanding and tolerance among the nations, cultures and religions of the world”.
+This eventually developed into the “circle of United Buddy Bears” in 2002.
+The exhibition travels the world promoting “peace, international understanding and tolerance among the nations, cultures and religions of the world”.

-Another icon you will find everywhere is the “Ampelman”.
+The “Ampleman is another icon you will find everywhere.
 Originally found on East German pedestrian lights, the green walking man has become somewhat of a trademark in Berlin.

 It is not possible to fully appreciate all the historic and cultural treasures Berlin has to offer in one day.